ChifiSource/ChifiDocs.jl/modules/chifi/ChifiDocs/1_welcome.md

 - All `chifi` software is distributed with the `MIT-0` *ultra-permissive* software license.
 You are free to do *whatever you want* with `chifi` software, for example you could copy `Toolips` and distribute or modify it without [attribution](https://en.wikipedia.org/wiki/Attribution_(marketing)) or **any other requirements**.
 - `chifi` *content* is published under the `Creative-Commons BY 4.0` (*creative commons with attribution*) license.
 For `chifi` images, documents, and web-pages, we require [attribution](https://en.wikipedia.org/wiki/Attribution_(marketing)), but you are free to use them however you want so long as that attribution is provided.
 Note the distinction between *webpage* and *software* here -- you are not allowed to deploy `ChifiDocs` by itself, but you could use `ChifiDocs` or `Documator` to create **your own** website and freely distribute this.
 By using `chifi` documentations and websites, you agree to the `EULA` (*End User License Agreement*).
 `chifi-EULA`

----
-#### documator
-This documentation website is powered by `Documator`, a `Toolips`-based documentation generator for julia packages.
-This allows for a lot of enhanced capabilities when it comes to creating documentation.
-If you would like to learn more about using this package to generate your own documentation, check out the `chifi/Documator` section.